Crushes, explosions and dangerous machinery | October’s top 5 health and safety fines

 If you would like to take steps to proactively reduce risk across your organisation, Ellis Whittam’s fixed-fee Health & Safety support can help to reduce the threat of prosecution by c.50% and cut the cost of any fine imposed by more than 85%.

-To discuss your needs and the value of personalised support from a dedicated Health & Safety specialist, call 0345 226 8393 or request a free consultation using the button below.
+To discuss your needs and the value of personalised support from a dedicated Health & Safety specialist, call 0345 226 8393 or request your free consultation using the button below.